haoxins/jupyter-notebooks/README.md

 ### Adding container startup scripts

-  during the startup of the Notebook Server container, or advanced users might want to add additional services that run inside the container.
+- Some use-cases might require custom scripts to run during the startup of the Notebook Server container, or advanced users might want to add additional services that run inside the container.